Self-Stabilizing MIS Computation in the Beeping Model: Proof of Key Lemmas

 \subsection{Lower Bound on Platinum Rounds (Proof of \texorpdfstring{\cref{lem:lower_bound_platinum})}{Lemma Lower Bound Platinum}}

 Before proving \cref{lem:lower_bound_platinum}, we introduce some definitions and preliminary lemmas.

-\begin{definition}[Light vertices] A vertex $v \in V$ is called \emph{light in round $t$} if $\mu_t(v) >0 \wedge (d_t(v) \leq 10 \vee \ell_t(v) \leq 0).$ We denote with $L_t$ the set of light vertices at round $t$ and with $H_t = V \setminus L_t$ the set of \emph{heavy (non-light) vertices at round $t$}. \end{definition}
+\begin{definition}[Light Vertices] A vertex $v \in V$ is called \emph{light in round $t$} if $\mu_t(v) >0 \wedge (d_t(v) \leq 10 \vee \ell_t(v) \leq 0).$ We denote with $L_t$ the set of light vertices at round $t$ and with $H_t = V \setminus L_t$ the set of \emph{heavy (non-light) vertices at round $t$}. \end{definition}

-Intuitively, a light vertex $v$ has a positive, constant probability of not receiving a beep signal during round $t$ and, hence, if $p_t(v)$ is large enough, $v$ has a constant probability of beeping without beeping neighbors during round $t$.
+Intuitively, a light vertex $v$ is prominent or has a positive, constant probability of not receiving a beep signal during round $t$ and, in the latter case, if $p_t(v)$ is large enough, $v$ has a constant probability of beeping without beeping neighbors during round $t$.
 We remark that the condition $\mu_t(v)>0$ is necessary since, if $\mu_t(v)=0$, the vertex $v$ hears a beep during round $t$ with probability $1$.